Truck Brake Failure Accident Lawyers

 Serious Injuries Ensuing When Truck Brakes Give Out

 When a braking system locks up or fails on a tractor-trailer or 18-Wheeler, the entire truck and trailer can jackknife while sliding down the road.
 Hazardous Chicago area weather including rain, ice and snow escalates the potential of a major accident with severe injuries.
-Dozens of cars can easily become caught up in the trucking accident pile up, injuring many other drivers and passengers.
+Dozens of cars can easily become caught up in the trucking accident pile up, injuring and killing many other drivers and passengers.

 - Brain trauma / brain injury